 Find out how and what to feed your saltwater fish.

-Text and photos Scott W. Michael
+Scott W. Michael

 Many saltwater aquarists have not applied the same good advice about their own nutrition to feeding their fish.
 Part of this may be because the nutritional requirements of captive saltwater fish were previously not understood by hobbyists.
 However, now we recognize that the diet we provide our fish will determine how long they live in our aquariums and how good they look.